zevstravitz/zevstravitz/README.md

 # Hi, I'm Zev 🐳

-I'm a senior at Northwestern University studying computer science, with a passion for software engineering and design.
+I'm a senior at Northwestern University studying computer science, with a passion for computer systems and networks.

 Pronouns: he/him